Toddler nightmares: Why they happen and what to do

 If your child does not settle down within a few minutes, try turning on a very dim light and talking to your child about how they’re feeling.
 Although babies and toddlers may have difficulty communicating what’s wrong, it is important to allow children to express themselves.
 Even if you don’t understand exactly what they’re saying, just keep the “lines of communication open” and offer plenty of snuggles as they settle into your arms.

-Since overtiredness increases the likelihood of nightmares in toddlers and baby, the best way to prevent bad dreams is to ensure your child gets to bed on time and naps well during the day.
+Since overtiredness increases the likelihood of nightmares in toddlers and baby, the best way to prevent bad dreams is to ensure your child gets to and during the day.

 Tip: To encourage an age-appropriate bedtime, be sure to allow approximately 5 - 6 hours of awake time between your toddler or preschooler’s nap and bedtime.
 You will also want to limit daytime sleep to 2 - 3 hours.